🎧 Denver's Crypto Brief — 5 Coins. 38 Seconds. No BS.

 Bitcoin was created in 2009 by an anonymous person or group using the name Satoshi Nakamoto.
 The original paper, published in 2008, described a system where two people could transfer money without a bank in the middle (Nakamoto, 2008).

-Today Bitcoin has a maximum supply of 21 million coins \u2014 ever.
-No more can be created.
-This built-in scarcity is one reason many people treat it like digital gold.
-A 2024 Gemini survey found that 54% of Gen Z respondents believed Bitcoin would reach $200,000, making it the most widely discussed investment coin among 18\u201324 year olds.
+A 2024 Gemini survey found that 54% of Gen Z respondents believed Bitcoin would reach $200,000, making it the most widely discussed investment coin among 18–24 year olds.

 Ethereum: Denver's Home Coin

 Ethereum, created by Vitalik Buterin in 2015, went beyond payments.
-It introduced smart contracts \u2014 programs that run automatically when conditions are met, no middleman needed.
 Think of a vending machine: put in money, get a product, no cashier required.
 Ethereum does this for financial agreements, voting systems, digital art, and more.

 Solana: Built for Speed

-Launched in 2020, Solana was designed to solve a real problem: Ethereum gets expensive and slow when lots of people use it at once.
-Solana can process up to 65,000 transactions per second \u2014 compared to Ethereum's roughly 15\u201330 (Solana Foundation, 2024).
+Launched in 2020, Solana can process up to 65,000 transactions per second — compared to Ethereum's roughly 15–30 (Solana Foundation, 2024).
 Fees are fractions of a cent.

 Dogecoin: The Coin That Refused to Die

 Dogecoin started as a joke in 2013, based on a popular internet meme.
-Nobody expected it to still be here.
-But it has one of the most loyal communities in crypto, and that community keeps it alive.
+It has one of the most loyal communities in crypto, and that community keeps it alive (Kumar et al., 2011, Journal of Financial Economics).

 XRP: The Practical Pick

 XRP, created by Ripple Labs in 2012, was designed for banks and financial institutions to move money across borders cheaply and fast.
-A standard XRP transaction settles in 3\u20135 seconds and costs less than one cent.
+A standard XRP transaction settles in 3–5 seconds and costs less than one cent (Torres, 2024, US District Court SDNY).

 What the Research Actually Says About Gen Z and Crypto

 According to a 2024 Gemini State of Crypto report, more than half of Gen Z Americans own some form of cryptocurrency.
-A separate analysis by Money magazine found that Gen Z is four times more likely to hold crypto than to have a traditional 401(k) retirement account \u2014 a significant shift in how young people think about savings and investment.
+A separate analysis by Money magazine found that Gen Z is four times more likely to hold crypto than to have a traditional 401(k) retirement account — a significant shift in how young people think about savings and investment.

-University of Colorado Denver now offers a dedicated course: FNCE 3850 \u2014 Blockchain, Crypto Investing and Trading Strategy, reflecting how mainstream crypto education has become in Colorado higher education.
+University of Colorado Denver now offers a dedicated course: FNCE 3850 — Blockchain, Crypto Investing and Trading Strategy, reflecting how mainstream crypto education has become in Colorado higher education.

 Sources